-There are internal organs, external organs, sensory organs and all these organs are located at different places in a human body and they have their independent function, use and role to play in the working of the human body.
+There are internal organs, external organs, and sensory organs, and all these organs are located at different places in the human body they have their independent function, use, and role to play in the working of the human body.

 Pneumothorax vs Tension Pneumothorax

-The difference between pneumothorax and tension pneumothorax is the things that take place when any of these disorders take place in a human body.
+The difference between pneumothorax and tension pneumothorax is the things that take place when any of these disorders take place in the human body.
 Pneumothorax is a case that occurs when the gap between the chest wall and lungs is filled with air and when the air is accumulated between the parietal and viscera pleurae.
-On the other hand, Tension Pneumothorax is a case when collection of air between the parietal and viscera pleurae takes place and along with that the shifting of mediastinal occurs.
+On the other hand, Tension Pneumothorax is a case when a collection of air between the parietal and viscera pleurae takes place, and along with that, the shifting of the mediastinal occurs.

 The condition of the lungs that occurs when air is accumulated between the chest wall and the lungs is known as Pneumothorax.